nemustudies/attention-loop/README.md

 Lean4 verifiaction done for finite X, not done for infinite uncountable X due to time constraints.

+Do note that LLMs were used in the formalization of this paper.

 ## What's here

 | | |